-If you are nearing retirement and a bit worried about your liquid assets, reverse mortgages may help supplement your income.
+If you are nearing retirement and are a bit worried about your liquid assets, reverse mortgages may help supplement your income.

 The U.S. Department of Housing and Urban Development (HUD) launched the Home Equity Conversion Mortgage (HECM) program in 1990 and has since extended over 1 million federally-insured reverse mortgages to Americans 62 years of age and older.

 What is a reverse mortgage?

 A reverse mortgage is a loan for qualified borrowers who want to convert part of the equity in their home into cash.
 This money is usually tax-free and can then be used for any purpose.

 The borrower keeps the title of the house and is still responsible for paying property taxes, utilities, home insurance, maintenance, and other related costs.

 Different options are available for loan disbursements, such as receiving a lump sum, a line of credit, or monthly payments.
-Interest is added to the loan each month, so the amount grows over time.
+And, interest is added to the loan each month, so the amount grows over time.

 The borrower doesn’t have to make any payments on the loan while he or she is living in the house.